giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 ---
-title: "Using JS Modules (ESM) in Node.js: A Practical Guide (Part 2)"
+title: "Using ES Modules (ESM) in Node.js: A Practical Guide (Part 2)"
 description: |
-  JSM (formerly ESM) is ready for use in Node.js.
+  ESM is ready for use in Node.js.
   This guide shows you how, and how to avoid all the small gotchas.
-  The guide covers the basics, but also discusses how to write packages that can be dual-mode (JSM and CJS), how to configure ESLint, Mocha, and Testdouble, and how to use TypeScript with JSM.
+  The guide covers the basics, but also discusses how to write packages that can be dual-mode (ESM and CJS), how to configure ESLint, Mocha, and Testdouble, and how to use TypeScript with ESM.
 date: 2021-02-06
 tags:
-  - JSM
+  - ESM
   - JavaScript
   - Node.js
 layout: layouts/post.njk